Pipeline YAML Reference#

 secret that you want to import.
 Please note that the specified secret or

-secrets should exist under the active organization.
+secrets must be found within the active organization.

 You can store one or more files in a secret